 - Why go: Unique rocky landscape on the beaches, history, enjoy the surrounding area.

-Admiralty Head Lighthouse in Fort Casey State Park, 1280 Engle Road, Coupeville, WA 98239.
+Admiralty Head Lighthouse in Fort Casey Historical State Park, 1280 Engle Road, Coupeville, WA 98239.
 (About 55 miles northwest of Seattle via Mukilteo Ferry or 65 miles if driving through Mt.
 Vernon.)
 Historic lighthouse located within Fort Casey Historical Park on western Whidbey Island, perched on an 80-foot bluff where the Strait of San Juan de Fuca meets Admiralty Inlet.
 Deactivated in 1922 but open to the public.
 Requires Washington State Discover Pass.

 - Why go: learn history of the area, including Native American tribes and construction of Fort Casey.